Adapted Physical Education

 Extended School Year (ESY)

 GOALS (Growth/Opportunity/Attitude/Learning/Success) Learning Center is a unique instructional placement for students with specific educational needs in grades six through twelve in the Round Rock Independent School District.
 This educational program serves students in special education whose placement has been determined by an Admission, Review, and Dismissal (ARD) Committee.
-The GOALS Learning Center (GLC) is designed for special education students with a primary disability of Emotional Disturbance.
 The students must also demonstrate a need for a more structured environment than is available on the home campus.
 GLC also provides a Service Learning class that integrates community service with classroom instruction.
 While the program at GOALS is a highly restrictive educational placement, the ultimate goal for each student is to successfully transition back to a general education campus.

 Homebound services provide instruction to eligible students who are at home or in a hospital setting.
 Students served through homebound have a medical condition or extended illness that prevents attendance in school for at least four weeks, as documented by a physician licensed to practice in the U.S. Instruction may also be provided to chronically ill students who are expected to be confined for any period of time totaling at least four weeks throughout the school year, as documented by a licensed physician.
 These services are determined by an ARD/IEP Committee decision.
 When services are provided in a private setting, such as a home, there must be an adult other than the student and the teacher present in the home.